 Judging W.T.
 Cosgrave is the third in the Judging X series and the first to be on a non-Fianna Fáil figure, the previous two being about Éamon de Valera and Seán Lemass.
 The book launch was notable in the presence of the Taoiseach, Enda Kenny; likewise, the one for Judging Dev in 2007 was attended by Bertie Ahern: statements in themselves about how Civil War politics continues to define the contemporary sort in Ireland.
 It is hard, after all, to imagine either of the two party leaders ‘crossing the floor’ by attending the other book launch.
 Cosgrave, de Valera and Lemass may be long dead, but the ghosts of their wars continue to be felt today.

 History has judged Cosgrave to be something of a ghost himself.
 After all, this book had to have Cosgrave’s full name in the title, as opposed to de Valera needing only Dev for his.
-Why this would be the case, Laffan seems reluctant to explore.
-He is, after all, more focused on praising his subject than reminding his readers why such praise had been lacking before.

 Perhaps it was due to being sandwiched between the overwhelming presences of Michael Collins and de Valera, or people equating his calm, judicious manner with a lack of charisma.
 A mocking cartoon from 1927 that features in Laffan’s book as a double-spread is of a sleepy-looking Cosgrave painting a portrait of himself in a ridiculously heroic pose.